Research team discovers three supermassive black holes at the core of one galaxy due to the simultaneous merging of giant galaxies.

 The scientists assume that the observed, imminent merging of the supermassive black holes in a few million years will also generate very strong gravitational waves.
 In the foreseeable future, signals of similar objects can be measured with the planned satellite-based gravitational wave detector LISA and further merging systems can be discovered.

 Reference: “NGC 6240: A triple nucleus system in the advanced or final state of merging” by W. Kollatschny, P.M.
 Weilbacher, M.W.
-Ochmann, D. Chelouche, A. Monreal-Ibero and R. Bacon, T. Contini, Astronomy & Astrophysics 2019.
+Ochmann, D. Chelouche, A. Monreal-Ibero and R. Bacon, T. Contini, 27 October 2019, Astronomy & Astrophysics.